sc-ventures/cloudbreak-documentation/docs/acknowledge.md

-Apache, Hadoop, Falcon, Atlas, Tez, Sqoop, Flume, Kafka, Pig, Hive, HBase, Accumulo, Storm, Solr, Spark, Ranger, Knox, Ambari, ZooKeeper, Oozie, Metron and the Hadoop elephant logo are either registered trademarks or trademarks of the <a href="http://www.apache.org/" target="_blank">Apache Software Foundation</a> in the United States or other countries.
+Apache, Hadoop, Falcon, Atlas, Tez, Sqoop, Flume, Kafka, Pig, Hive, HBase, Accumulo, Storm, Solr, Spark, Ranger, Knox, Ambari, ZooKeeper, Oozie, Metron, Druid, and the Hadoop elephant logo are either registered trademarks or trademarks of the <a href="http://www.apache.org/" target="_blank">Apache Software Foundation</a> in the United States or other countries.